Sacha Lord: Charitable work

-Lord is also an avid campaigner on the role of mental health services for those working in the night-time economy.
+Lord is also a campaigner on the importance of mental health for those working in the night-time economy.

 During the global Coronavirus pandemic in 2020, Lord co-founded the UnitedWeStream Manchester campaign, a livestream gig website which raised over £600,000 for businesses in the night time economy and charities in Greater Manchester including the Mayor's Homelessness Charity and music therapy charity, Nordoff Robbins, through a relief fund on the website.
 A number of artists performed on the live stream website, including Roger Sanchez and Paul Oakenfold.

 In February 2023, Lord announced the launch of The Sacha Lord Foundation (charity reg number 1204808), a charity providing those aged 15–21 with educational funding and employment opportunities in the hospitality and event sectors.

 Author

 In April 2024, Sacha Lord released his memoir Tales From the Dancefloor which reflected on the history of nightclub culture in Manchester, UK.
 It became a Sunday Times Bestseller in its first week on sale.

 In its review of the book, The Daily Telegraph said "Anyone who has partied in Manchester over the past 20 years can thank Sacha Lord," and that "Lord has put Manchester's clubland on the map for a new generation."